FelixBenning/ParallelCLectureNotes/lectureNotes.md

 - `-Wextra` (alias `-W`) : additional warnings
 - `-pedantic` : ISO C vs ISO C++ problems
 - `-Wshadow ` : local variable has same name as global
+- `-Winline` : warns when a function marked inline could not be substituted, and gives the reason for the failure

 #### Architecture flags